BBG normally run 2 open meetings a year, one in April (with an AGM) and one in October, at which members and non-members

-The meetings include an update on Group activities, an illustrated talk and, of course, a raffle and a chance to buy some badgery goodies.
+These meetings generally include an update on Group activities, an illustrated talk and, of course, a raffle and a chance to buy some badgery goodies.
 And, of course, now we are meeting face to face again, they are a great opportunity for badger friends from across the county to catch up!
 We have been known to eat biscuits and even this exceptional cake made by one of our talented members!

-As always for Binfield Badger Group meetings, there is no admission charge and meetings are open to non-members.
-Doors open at 7:00pm and the meeting will start at 7:30pm.
+There is no admission charge for our public meetings, which are open to non-members.
+Doors open at 7:00pm and the meeting starts at 7:30pm.
 Meetings are held at the Farley Wood Centre, Turnpike Road, Binfield, RG42 1FW.

 Farley Wood Centre

 Our recent badgery meetings have included a range of excellent speakers.

-Our very own John Fennell kept the whole room enthralled, talking all things badgery.
+Our very own John Fennell kept the whole room enthralled, talking all things badgery in a previous meeting.
 Decades of observations at the Binfield sett have given him an expert understanding of badger lives and ecology which he generously shared with us, all brought to life with wonderful photos and videos.

 We all found a presentation by Duncan Fisher, Ecology Officer at Wokingham Borough Council, most useful.
 Following the recent publication of the WBC Local Plan Update, he explained his challenging role in dealing with the main issues for wildlife in potential development areas.